 - Bill payment

-- Video consultation appointments
+- Video visit scheduling

 Digital Communication

-- SMS: Appointment reminders, results notifications
+- SMS: Booking reminders, document-ready notifications

-- Email: Detailed information, surveys
+- Email: Detailed operational information, surveys

-- WhatsApp: Quick communication, prescription delivery
+- WhatsApp: Quick logistics communication

-- Push notifications: For app users
+- Push notifications: For app users (operational only)

 Online Reputation Management

-- Google My Business optimization
+- Google Business Profile optimization

 - Respond to all reviews

-- Encourage satisfied patients to write reviews
+- Encourage satisfied visitors to share their operational experience

-- Handle negative reviews professionally
+- Handle negative reviews professionally and operationally (not clinically)

 Data Security and Privacy

-- Regulatory compliance
+- Regulatory compliance for any data you do collect

 - Secure data transfer (HTTPS, encryption)